21Ravan12/text_based_rpg/README.md

-# text_based_rpg
+# Text-Based RPG

-This game was created to implement basic mechanisms like Equip, Unequip, Fight, and combat mechanics.
-Players interact with text to develop their characters.
-(Incomplete)
+This project is a text-based RPG game where players interact with written text to develop their characters and engage with various mechanisms.

+## Implemented Mechanisms:
+- *Equip/Unequip:* Equip and unequip items.
+- *Fight:* Combat mechanics.
+- *Combat System:* Simulation of battles and character abilities.

+## Status:
+- The project is incomplete, with some mechanisms still being developed.